genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/static-events.md

 ---
 In this exercise you are going to create a cron rule that will trigger a batch job that will run once each day.

 The batch job will generate a position csv for each counterparty and store it in **runtime/position-daily-report**.
-The file name will have the form COUNTERPARTY_ID-DATE.csv
+The file name of each report written will have the form COUNTERPARTY_ID-DATE.csv.

 ## The rule